Most leaders I know really struggle with taking vacation of any kind. I’m curious if you do.

 Too many leaders never take a real break.
 And as a result, they end up breaking.

 Instead, we cheat.
 You cheat yourself (and your family) by popping on email for an hour every morning.
-Or by checking in with staff to see ‘what’s on fire?”.
+Or by checking in with staff to see if anything’s on fire.

 Or maybe you’ve done a “working vacation” (oxymoron) to work on a big project or write a book.